Solvi92/hgop2015/report.md

 	Should play 100 games under 7 seconds.
 (4433ms)
 	Should play 100 games under 7 seconds.
 (4502ms)
 	Should play 100 games under 7 seconds.
 (4492ms)
+Does the load test run in serial or in parallel?